seanpcarney/S3-HTTP-Severless-File-Transfer/README.md

 ## Acknowledgments

-* HTML and Javascript based on an [blogpost](https://medium.com/faun/summary-667d0fdbcdae)  by Prasad Josh.
+* HTML and Javascript based on this [blogpost](https://medium.com/faun/summary-667d0fdbcdae)  by Prasad Josh.